 What Can a BPD Treatment Center Offer Me?

 In inpatient treatment, individuals with BPD can practice newly learned skills in a supportive environment to receive instant feedback and redirection.
-Further, through group therapy sessions and being part of a larger community, they will learn to be accountable for their choices and behaviors.
+Further, group therapy sessions and being part of a larger community will teach them to be accountable for their choices and behaviors.

 Contact Harmony Hills for BPD Inpatient Treatment

 At Harmony Hills, we understand that borderline personality disorder can feel like a scary diagnosis.
-Education about BPD is a critical component of treatment and helps to alleviate your fears.
+Education about BPD is a critical treatment component and helps alleviate your fears.
 Through BPD inpatient treatment, you will learn the skills and tools to manage your BPD symptoms and regain control of your life.
-To learn more about how we can help, contact Harmony Hills today at 855.494.0357.
+To learn more about how we can help, contact Harmony Hills at 855.494.0357.